 On occasion, I get asked or hear someone complain about how we have our computers restricted.
 Someone will ask why they can’t install whatever program they want or ask why other counties let their users do whatever or install what they want on their computers.
 Before I go into that I want to tell you how things were when I came to this county.
 We barely had 2000 computers when I transferred here and things were a mess.
 I spent a good deal of my time running around trying to fix computer after computer that had been infected with viruses, trojans, and rootkits.

-I decided to make a change and discussed the issues we were having and my plan to remedy them with the Directory of Technology and the Superintendent.
+I decided to make a change and discussed the issues we were having and my plan to remedy them with the Director of Technology and the County Superintendent.
 The green light was given so I redesigned our networks and computer systems and reloaded every computer in the county.
 Yes, it was a big job but it has paid off in the long run.
-The way we are setup now it is extremely difficult for our machines to be infected.
+The way we are set up now it is extremely difficult for our machines to be infected.
 I haven’t had to clean a machine of viruses in years.

 Click on the links below and they will open in another window.